 Another year is drawing to a close, and of course with this comes the inevitable desire to reflect and plan ahead.
-My own year thus far has been very special, I was able to have a once in a lifetime kind of adventure where thanks to a couple of years of saving, planning and anticipating, I was fortunate enough to step the soles of my feet onto the soil of three continent, nine countries and dozens of cities.
-Along the way, I crossed paths with three forgiving snakes, swam with a group of rescued elephants and dipped my toes in many parts of our planets warm turquoise seas.
-The journey was diverse to say the least; one month saw me hiking through handfuls of exotic national parks while the next had me immersing myself in ancient Roman history.
+I was able to have a once in a lifetime kind of adventure where thanks to a couple of years of saving and planning, I was fortunate enough to step the soles of my feet onto the soil of three continent, nine countries and dozens of cities.
+Along the way, I crossed paths with three (forgiving) snakes, swam with a group of rescued elephants and dipped my toes in warm turquoise seas.
+The journey was diverse too, one month saw me hiking through handfuls of exotic national parks while the next had me immersing myself in ancient Roman history.
 I crossed paths with countless other souls too, from my time meditating with Buddhist monks to shaking hands with African villagers who’d never before seen blonde hair.

 It has been a privilege.
 An amazing experience I will be remain forever grateful for.
 Every plant, animal, place and person has a story to tell.
 Everyone encounter has a hidden lesson within.
-And after some time on the road, you just can’t help but hear the stories and learn the lessons.
+And after some time on the road, noticing these becomes second nature.
 This is why I would recommend travelling to everyone.
 Not just the cozy all-inclusive resort style travel but one that takes you out of your comfort zone and straight into the unknown that will inevitable test your limits and, as cliché as it sounds, expand your horizons.

 Eight Ways to More Mindful Travel